Smelly-London/Smelly-London/visualisation/leaflet/README.txt

 ###### Viewing the map.#######
-To run the code locally on a Unix system, download the repository then run:
+To run the code locally on a Unix system, download the repository then from the git directory run:

 python -m SimpleHTTPServer